usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _This Is the Album of a Band Called Adebisi Shank_, by Adebisi Shank
 - _Animal Death Already Breathing_, by YHWH Nailgun
 - _Dead Channel Sky_, by clipping.